-About 1 in every 8 Americans takes an antidepressant medication every day, but this hasn’t lowered our depression rates—these meds don’t work that well for too many people, and modern life is just making things worse.
-We’re evolutionarily adapted for the stone age, but we’re living out our lives in a sedentary, indoor, screen-addicted modern age, and that doesn’t sit well with our souls.
+About 1 in every 8 Americans takes an antidepressant medication every day.
+But this hasn’t lowered our depression rates.
+These meds don’t work that well for too many people, and modern life is just making things worse.
+We’re evolutionarily adapted for the stone age.
+However, we’re living out our lives in a sedentary, indoor, screen-addicted modern age.
+This doesn’t sit well with our souls.

 What are Psychedelics?

-Our life experiences, and the meaning we attach to them, can give rise to negative and overwhelming psychological, emotional, and physical symptoms.
+So our life experiences, and the meaning we attach to them, can give rise to negative and overwhelming psychological, emotional, and physical symptoms.
 Whether it be a traumatic childhood experience, or troubling socioeconomic factors, patterns are laid down early in our lives – often in the bosom of the family – that continue to influence our emotions and behaviors for years to come, unknown to our conscious awareness.

 Psychedelics as Therapeutics = A Whole New Way to See Your Self

 - Duman, R. S., Li, N., Liu, R. J., Duric, V., & Aghajanian, G. (2012).
 Signaling pathways underlying the rapid antidepressant actions of ketamine.
 Neuropharmacology, 62(1), 35–41

 - Hysek, C. M., Schmid, Y., Simmler, L. D., Domes, G., Heinrichs, M., Eisenegger, C., Preller, K. H., Quednow, B. B., & Liechti, M. E. (2014).
 MDMA enhances emotional empathy and prosocial behavior.
 Social cognitive and affective neuroscience, 9(11), 1645–1652.

 - Jerome, L., Feduccia, A. A., Wang, J. B., Hamilton, S., Yazar-Klosinski, B., Emerson, A., Mithoefer, M. C., & Doblin, R. (2020).
 Long-term follow-up outcomes of MDMA-assisted psychotherapy for treatment of PTSD: a longitudinal pooled analysis of six phase 2 trials.
 Psychopharmacology, 237(8), 2485–2497.

 - Ly, C., Greb, A. C., Cameron, L. P., Wong, J. M., Barragan, E. V., Wilson, P. C., Burbach, K. F., Soltanzadeh Zarandi, S., Sood, A., Paddy, M. R., Duim, W. C., Dennis, M. Y., McAllister, A. K., Ori-McKenney, K. M., Gray, J. A., & Olson, D. E. (2018).
 Psychedelics Promote Structural and Functional Neural Plasticity.
 Cell reports, 23(11), 3170–3182.

 Image credit Daniil Silantiev